PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The exposed ExportedProgram host now lives in `pytorch_artifact_exporters.py`.
-Its public-signature wrapper supplies explicit temporary source-rewrite, final-repair, stack-trace-strip, and inverse-permute- archive-fold callbacks; the artifact owner retains metadata, skip, input, single-child, timeout, cleanup, and error ordering.
-After normalizing those four callback names, the host AST exactly matches the previous implementation.
+Its public-signature wrapper supplies explicit temporary source-rewrite, final-repair, and inverse-permute-archive-fold callbacks; the artifact owner retains metadata, skip, input, single-child, timeout, cleanup, and error ordering.
+After normalizing those three callback names, the host AST exactly matches the previous implementation.
 A non-native-package fixture proves skip metadata and that no callback or child is invoked.
 Artifact and architecture validation passes 68 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.
-Resume by characterizing the 46-line stack-trace stripper separately, then the 2,015-line inverse-permute archive optimizer before changing either archive algorithm.
+Resume by characterizing the 2,015-line inverse-permute archive optimizer before changing its algorithm.

+The 46-line stack-trace archive cleanup now has a Torch-free owner in `pytorch_exported_program_archive.py`, and the artifact host calls it directly.
+Its AST exactly matches the former exporter implementation.
+A real zip fixture proves recursive removal from `models/model.json` while retaining unrelated JSON fields and a binary archive entry.
+The host remains AST-equivalent after normalizing the removed callback to the direct helper.
+Artifact and architecture validation passes 69 tests; syntax, Ruff, and diff checks pass.
+No model conversion or inference was run.
+Resume by characterizing the inverse-permute archive optimizer's major pattern families before mechanical ownership changes.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/